Yelp/mrjob/docs/guides/runner-job-interactions.rst

 All interactions between job and runner are through command line arguments.
-For example, to find out what mappers, reducers, and combiners a job has and what their order is, :py:mod:`~mrjob.runner.MRJobRunner` calls the job script.
+For example, to find out what mappers, reducers, and combiners a job has and what their order is, :py:mod:`~mrjob.runner.MRJobRunner` calls the job script with the :option:`--steps` argument.

 Job Interface
 -------------